 researcher bias: this one is particularly crucial since not only will I be the only one conducting the interviews and observations, but I am intimately involved in with this subject since my daughter belongs to this population, and is undergoing this challenge.
 It might be beneficial for me to conduct aspects of a self-study, so that I can best indicate where by biases might lie, thereby making my data gathering and analysis more transparent.
+I think you already done some of this, and that the main strategy is to continually be self-critical of your work, being alert for ways in which you may be slanting your data collection or analysis to fit your biases.
 I most certainly need to indicate where these biases might be surfacing in the transcripts of questions, and interview questions.
-It might be helpful (but maybe not realistic) to have an objective observer listen to tapes, and read transcripts for “leading” questions, or voice tones”
+It might be helpful (but maybe not realistic) to have an objective observer listen to tapes, and read transcripts for “leading” questions, or voice tones” Certainly you’ll need to have someone else read over your transcripts and your analysis.

 Inaccuracy of data collected through records/questionnaires via Voc.
 Rehab.
 If specific data is not collected for this information, and I must design a system that either busy field officers must implement, or that is confidentially sufficient for me to be allowed conduct the data gathering, the final data my end up being very sketchy and perhaps “cherry picked.”
 Other than indicating this as a possibility, I see no way of overcoming it.
+As I said above, I don’t see this as a critical issue.

 Disclosure bias: The instructor may disclose successes etc. from a biased point of view.
+True; you have to be the judge of this.
 The interviews of clients could balance this, if they can be obtained.
 The safety criterion could be also balanced by other specialists in the field.
+Good idea.
 Member checks will be used to validate bias of interviews, observations.
+OK.

+Kim:

+This is a very nice design map and a thoughtful reflection on your plans.
+I don’t think you need the first research question as a question; I see this as part of what you need in developing your conceptual framework.
+I really don’t have anything to add to my comments above.

+Grade for assignment: A

+Grade for course: A